crybot/linformer/README.md

 ./run.sh src/train_my.py --config configs/lin_k32_training.yaml
 ```

+Training logs validation metrics to Weights & Biases and the build script looks for a `~/.wandb_secret` file containing your API key under your home directory by default.
+You can change this behaviour by editing `build.sh`.

+You can also disable Weights & Biases logging altogether by commenting out the callbacks in `src/train_my.py`, but you will not be able to automatically checkpoint the model for later evaluation.
+The callbacks to comment out are: `wandb_callback, checkpoint_callback`.

 ## Comparing performance
 To compare the inference performance of different models you can use `src/compare_performance.py`.
 For example, running the following command tests the inference times of a Linformer with `k=128` with an encoder-only architecture:
 ```bash